20Tauri/DoxyDoxygen/README.md

 ![](https://raw.githubusercontent.com/20Tauri/DoxyDoxygen/master/images/demo.gif)

-DoxyDoxygen is a SublimeText plugin that allows you to auto-complete documentation blocks.
+DoxyDoxygen is a SublimeText plug-in that allows you to auto-complete documentation blocks.

    * Write code
    * Press <kbd>Alt</kbd>+<kbd>Q</kbd> (+<kbd>Super</kbd> on OS/X), code is parsed and a skeleton documentation is written for you